datagrok-ai/public/help/access/access.md

 ### Data connection

+A data connection is an [entity](../datagrok/objects.md) representing information required to connect to a specific data source, such as its address and credentials.
 A data connection allows you to work with files and database tables directly in Datagrok.
 When connecting to a data source, you can access data manually from the UI, or programmatically, [through an application](../develop/how-to/access-data.md).
 For manual data access, Datagrok provides a convenient UI that lets you connect directly to any of the [30+ supported connectors](supported-connectors.md), retrieve data using queries, and securely share data with others.

 :::note

-A connector can work with a database, an Excel file, a CSV file, a web service, or any other source capable of providing the data.
+A connector is a plugin that enables the integration of external data providers into the platform.
+It can work with a database, an Excel file, a CSV file, a web service, or any other source capable of providing the data.
 Most of our data connectors are [open-sourced and extendable](https://github.com/datagrok-ai/public/tree/master/connectors) (under MIT license).

 :::